joncamfield/SAFETAG/content/methods/organizational_device_assessment.md

   * **A Day In the Life:** Have staff walk you through a usual "day in their life" showing you what devices they use, how they use them, and what data they have to interact with to conduct their work.
+output: >

+  * List of all assets in the organization and whom they belong to.

+  * Notes on un/documented access controls measures for the office

+  * List of software running on staff devices and date of last update

+  * List of known vulnerabilities, and identifiable malware, that the office is vulnerable to.

+  * List of malware found by running updated anti-virus on office computers (if anti-virus installed during device inspection.)

+  * List of specific unsecured servers, workstations, external hard   drives and any other digital resources

+  * Notes on existing security measures for all digital systems

+  * Written-down passwords

+operational_security: |2

+    * Treat the information learned/collected with the utmost sensitivity and security.
+Physical notes should be destroyed immediately after use and digital notes should be kept in line with overall SAFETAG standards.
 preparation: |+

   #### Baseline Skills